Not Fine in School

 • The Department for Education told us that when a school identifies an emerging issue, including mental health issues which require additional support, they should not delay putting it in place.

-• The school should follow the graduated approach process set out in the department’s statutory guidance on special educational needs and disability code of practice.
+• The school should follow the graduated approach process (assess, plan, do, review) set out in the department’s statutory guidance on special educational needs and disability code of practice.

 • The guidance is clear that support should be provided from an early stage, whether or not the child has a specific diagnosis.